Bertrand-tech/Open-KNX/Device-Console.md

-Most OpenKNX Devices have a Device Console which can be accessed over USB and a serial console program like putty
+Most OpenKNX Devices have a Device Console which can be accessed over USB and a serial console program like putty.

+Your serial console should be configured to use LF or CR+LF as new line indication.
+CR will not work.

 ## Settings for putty